eetukallio/TeamBakaProject/README.md

 To compile and run the server, navigate to the server directory and execute `mvn spring-boot:run`.

 The server should now be running at a port displayed in terminal.

+In *Releases* you'll find an executable jar for the backend.